unitaryfund/unitary.fund/posts/_markdown/vqa_in_qutip.md

 If the cost method is set to `BITSTRING`, then the user needs to provide a function that takes in this string of 1's and 0's, and returns the associated cost.

 Because we're performing a quantum simulation, we don't just have to deal with measurements --- we can "peak under the hood" of the simulation to get more information, including the actual state of the system before measurement.
-With this, we allow two more methods for specifying a cost.
+With this, we allow two more methods for specifying a cost:

-If the cost method is set to `STATE`, then the user can provide a function that takes in a quantum state and returns a cost.
+- If the cost method is set to `STATE`, then the user can provide a function that takes in a quantum state and returns a cost.

-If the cost method is set to `OBSERVABLE`, then the user can provide an observable and the cost becomes the expectation value of that observable in the final state of the circuit.
+- If the cost method is set to `OBSERVABLE`, then the user can provide an observable and the cost becomes the expectation value of that observable in the final state of the circuit.

 The `VQA` class stores a list of `VQA_Block` instances, and can perform an optimization of their free parameters with a number of different options.

-By allowing `VQA_Block` instances to take more complicated structures and custom functions which generate their unitaries, we also allow a range of quantum control problems to be approached within the framework of a PQC.
+By allowing `VQA_Block` instances to take more complicated structures and custom functions that generate their unitaries, we enable a range of quantum control problems to be approached within the framework of a PQC.
 One such abstraction is the `Parameterized_Hamiltonian` class, which can sit in a `VQA_Block` within the circuit.
-On the side of the user, it's easy to define different types of VQA_Blocks with different methods for generating unitaries, and let the module decide how to compute gradients for you.
+On the side of the user, it's easy to define different types of `VQA_Block`s with different methods for generating unitaries, and let the module decide how to compute gradients for you.

-A general example of the module in which we solve a combinatorial optimization problem using VQAs is detailed below.
+Below I have included a general example of how the module can be used, in which a combinatorial optimization problem is approached using a VQA.

 ## Example

 Here we will look at how one might implement a VQA in this module.
 To begin, we'll introduce the `partition` problem.

-The `partition` problem asks if there is a way to partition a set $S = [s_0, s_1, \dots s_n]$, of integers, into two subsets $S1$ and $S2$ such that the sum of elements in each of these sets is equal.
+The `partition` problem asks if there is a way to partition a set of integers, $S = [s_0, s_1, \dots s_n]$, into two subsets $S1$ and $S2$ such that the sum of elements in each of these sets is equal.
 For example, the set $S = [1, 4, 3]$ can be partitioned into the sets $S1 = [1, 3]$, $S2 = [4]$.
 The optimization version of this algorithm asks for the partitioning that minimizes the difference in these two sums.

 This problem is known to be NP-Hard, so there is no known efficient classical algorithm for solving it.
 One way of finding approximate solutions to this (although it is not yet clear if VQAs give a speed-up here), and other combinatorial problems is through a VQA known as the Quantum Approximation Optimization Algorithm (QAOA).

 The QAOA gives us a circuit ansatz that we can use to approximate solutions to combinatorial problems.
-In general, if we can encode the solution to our problem in the ground state of a Hamiltonian, $H_P$, and we can pick another Hamiltonian, $H_B$ that doesn't commute with $H_P$, then our circuit takes the form:
+In general, if we can encode the solution to our problem in the ground state of a Hamiltonian, $H_P$, and we can pick another Hamiltonian, $H_B$, that doesn't commute with $H_P$, then our circuit takes the form:

 $$
 U(\beta, \gamma) = \prod^p ​_{j=0} \quad e^{-i\beta_j H_B} e^{-i \gamma_j H_P}